 Thermostat Setting Or Wiring

 Sometimes your compressor is not the problem; your thermostat may not be telling your air conditioner that it needs to start cooling.
 Thermostats won’t give the signal to cool if they incorrectly measure the indoor temperature.
 That can happen if they are poorly placed, installed improperly, or just bumped really hard.
-Or maybe it just isn’t even working at all.
+Or maybe the thermostat isn’t working at all!

-If this is the case for your thermostat, check if the batteries need to be changed or if the device’s setting is incorrect.
+If this is the case, check if the batteries need to be changed or if the device’s setting is incorrect.

-You can get more information on this subject by reading this blog.
+You can get more information on this subject by reading our blog about troubleshooting issues with your thermostat.

 Get Your Compressor Taken Care Of By Pros